vijay21500269/serversideprocessing/README.md

 ### Step 5:
-Publish the website in the given URL.

-### Step 6:

-Publish the website in the given URL.
+Publish the website in the given URL:http://vijay6070.student.saveetha.in

 ## PROGRAM :
 ### area.html: